MultiSafepay/docs/content/payments/methods/billing-suite/pay-after-delivery/about.md

 - Refunds can only be processed for payments linked to transactions.
 If no payment is linked to the transaction, the customer receives credit on their invoice instead.

 - You can't see whether the customer has paid the invoice.
 If they have already paid, they receive a refund.
-If not, they receive an adjusted payment request or the invoice is canceled.
+If not, they receive an adjusted payment request or the invoice is cancelled.

 - The customer receives the refund in the bank account they originally paid from within the next business day.